- How could my estimate change over time?

 It’s one thing to see your results for a region change by a few percentage points, but if you’re reading this, you probably saw a change of 10-20% or even more.
 That can be a little unsettling.
 Here are a few of the reasons behind these big changes.

 The DNA of people from closely related regions can be very similar, making it more challenging to tell them apart.
-Since we can now look at DNA in longer segments than we did in the past, we are better able to identify differences in DNA in closely related regions.
-For example, we’re now better at distinguishing between what used to be our Great Britain and Europe West regions.
-In our updated estimate, many people with ancestors from England will see their percentages for England, Wales & Northwestern Europe (which replaces Great Britain) go up.
+Since we can look at DNA in longer segments than we did in the past and have more samples in our reference panel, we are better able to identify differences in DNA in closely related regions.
+For example, we now assign DNA to Germanic Europe and France rather than the larger umbrella of Western Europe.
 Or your new estimate may include new regions or percentages that have been assigned to another region.

 An ethnicity you had has been split into smaller regions.